react-figma/react-figma/docs/API.md

 ## UI Primitives

-Components, that have compatible with react-native API.
+Components that compatible with react-native API.

 * [View](../src/components/view/View.md) — The most fundamental component for building a UI.
 * [Text](../src/components/text/Text.md) - A React component for displaying text.